ddhartma/Spark-Machine-Learning/README.md

 	```

 ## Unsupervised ML Algorithms <a name="unsupervised"></a>
-- Open Jupyter Notenbook ```k_means.ipynb```
+- Open Jupyter Notenbook ```k_means.ipynb```.
-- There is no labeled data
+- There is no labeled data.
-- There are clusters
+- There are clusters.
-- Based on similarieties between groups
+- Clusters are based on similarities between groups.
-- In Spark included are clustering algorithms like
+- In Spark included are clustering algorithms like:
 	- K-means
 	- Latent Dirichlet Allocation
 	- Gaussian Mixture Model
-- Consider that hybrid or semi-supervised (mixture of of unsupervised and supervised learning) is not fully implemented in Spark (own implementations are needed)
+- Consider that hybrid or semi-supervised (mixture of unsupervised and supervised learning) is not fully implemented in Spark (own implementations are needed).
 - Example below:
 	- k-means approach
-	- with five clusters,
+	- with five clusters
 	- feature col "DescVec"
-	- prediction col ""DescGroup
+	- prediction col "DescGroup"
 	```
 	from pyspark.sql import SparkSession
 	from pyspark.sql.functions import avg, col, concat, count, desc, explode, lit, min, max, split, stddev, udf